keboola/blog/_posts/2020-02-17-keboola-connection-going-azure.md

 title: Keboola Connection Going Azure
 perex: Back in April last year, we made the business decision to make Keboola Connection available on Azure too (no, we're not quitting AWS).
 The story behind the decision is quite simple — our customers want it.
-So, some of our team went to Microsoft’s OpenHack event in Paris to accelerate the adoption, have a guided, hands–on experience and get in touch with the Microsoft folks.
-From our point of view, the event was a success and so the work started.
 date: 2020-02-17T23:00:00.000+00:00
 user: ondrej-hlavacek
 coverphoto: ''